NehanAhmed/NehanAhmed/readme.md

 # 💫 About Me:

-👋 Hi, I’m **Nehan** — a frontend developer who loves crafting clean, fast, and user-friendly web experiences.
-I work with **React, Next.js, TypeScript, and Tailwind CSS**, focusing on performance, design, and simplicity.
+👋 Hi, I'm Nehan — a full stack developer who builds web experiences faster than they load (and trust me, they load fast).
+I work with React, Next.js, TypeScript, PostgreSQL, and GSAP, obsessing over both performance and pixel-perfect design.

-I enjoy learning new tools, experimenting with ideas, and turning creative concepts into polished, responsive interfaces.
-Always exploring ways to make the web smoother, smarter, and more enjoyable.
+I'm an Open Source Contributor who loves turning wild ideas into polished MVPs that actually solve problems.
+Whether I'm crafting buttery-smooth animations or wrangling databases, I'm always experimenting with new tools and finding ways to make the web smoother, smarter, and more enjoyable.

-Let’s build something awesome.
+Let's build something awesome. 🚀